and-kirill/simulator_awgn_python/README.md

 * Scientific python [scipy](https://scipy.org) for postprocessing and AWGN channel
 * [plotly](https://plotly.com) and [dash](https://pypi.org/project/dash/) for live-plots
 * [pandas](https://pandas.pydata.org) for postprocessing
+* [filelock](https://pypi.org/project/filelock/) to lock pickle data file when simultaneously reading/writing to it

 To test the AWGN channel, run the test [script](test_awgn_channel.py) that requires [scikit-commpy](https://pypi.org/project/scikit-commpy/).
 Note that the latter is considerably slower.